platonai/exotic-amazon/README.EN.md

 ## Get Started

-Add the following lines to your .m2/settings.xml:
+If the maven version number is 3.8.1 or above, you need to add the following code to `.m2/settings.xml`:

     <mirrors>
         <mirror>